 So, as AHS gets even more experimental than usual, here's what we know about season ten of Ryan Murphy's delightfully disturbing anthology series.

-American Horror Story season 10 release date: When will it air in the UK?
+American Horror Story season 10 UK release date

 American Horror Story has developed a reputation for its repertory company of actors that it continues to employ, with a big line-up of familiar faces occasionally bolstered by exciting new additions.

 Season 10 will be no different - with Home Alone star Macaulay Culkin set to join the established AHS cast members this time out, appearing in a video Murphy posted on his Instagram confirming who would appear in the 10th season.

 Also announced to be part of the line up for the new run is model Kaia Gerber.
 Aside from two small roles, this is Gerber's first major acting role, and she'll star in Part 2: Death Valley as student Kendall Carr.

 Ryan Kiera Armstrong (The Tomorrow War) will also become the youngest actress to join the main cast of American Horror Story at eleven years old, playing child prodigy Alma Gardner.